Stephane-D/SGDK/readme.txt

 You can find basics tutorials about how install and use SGDK on this page: https://github.com/Stephane-D/SGDK/wiki/Tuto-Intro

+But be careful these tutorials are unfortunately terribly outdated :-/ Sorry for that, i plan to update them in future but in the meantime i strongly suggest you to have a look on the available samples (in 'sample' directory) and specially into 'sprite' sample :)

 Unix/Linux users should give a try to the Gendev project from Kubilus: https://github.com/kubilus1/gendev
 It allows to quickly setup SGDK on a Unix environment.